-Skoda Enyaq iV: Production begins on electric SUV with 316-mile range
+Skoda Enyaq iV: Electric SUV with 333-mile range now available to order

 This Skoda Enyaq iV is now available to lease with prices around £450 per month.
 This is the Czech brand’s first vehicle designed to be purely electric and uses the same MEB platform as the Volkswagen ID.4.